-The immediate impression given by this split is a distinction between Abrahamic groups versus other "Mediterranean/West Asian" groups.
+Table 1.
+Discriminating questions driving the C1 vs. C2 split groups versus other "Mediterranean/West Asian" groups.
 Jewish, Christian, and Muslim groups are all well represented in C1.1 in a variety of historical forms.
-C1.2, on the other hand, represents a wide range of comparatively more ancient traditions from the Mediterranean basin, with a few outliers (e.g., "Late Chosoň Korea" and "The Sarna religion of the Oraons of Jharkhand" stand out in particular).
-The presence of Late Chosoň Korea (Shababo, 2019) in C1.2 is likely due to the influence of Confucianism, which has features-such as a belief is a supreme high god and absence of belief in reincarnation-that position it similarly to other ancient Mediterranean religions.
+C1.2, on the other hand, represents a wide range of comparatively more ancient traditions from the Mediterranean basin, with a few outliers; "Late Chosoň Korea" (Shababo 2019) and "The Sarna religion of the Oraons of Jharkhand" (Munda 2020) stand out in particular.
+The presence of Late Chosoň Korea in C1.2 is likely due to the influence of Confucianism, which has features-such as a belief in a supreme high god and absence of belief in reincarnation-that position it similarly to other ancient Mediterranean religions.
 Although this entry currently appears to be an outlier, it is indicative of what will likely be a much greater East Asian presence in C1 and likely C1.2 (depending on the scholar) once we have more non-Buddhist East Asian entries available in the database.